 One of the most well-preserved of his weapons was an iron sword that was found bent, or ”folded” as described by archaeologist Melina Paisidou.
 The astonishing part of this discovery was the fact that despite the burial taking place in a Christian basilica, the folded sword is a sign of ancient pagan rituals.

-This gives archaeologists evidence that this warrior, despite the fact that most probably embraced Christianity and the Roman customs of the time, did not forget his Gothic roots, as his burial included a custom embedded in pagan tradition.
+According to archaeologists, this provides evidence that this warrior, despite the fact that most probably embraced Christianity and the Roman customs of the time, did not forget his Gothic roots, as his burial included a custom embedded in pagan tradition.

 The Basilica in Thessaloniki where Gothic warrior was found

-According to the official website of the municipality of Thessaloniki, the three-aisled paleochristian basilica was discovered in the west part of the Sintrivani underground station of the city.
+According to the official website of the municipality of Thessaloniki, the three-aisled paleochristian basilica was discovered in the western part of the Sintrivani underground station of the city.
 It was built on the site of an older place of worship from the 4th century AD.

-This building also housed a mosaic floor, part of which has been uncovered, showing a vine stalk with birds on its branches, including the mythical “Phoenix”.
+This building also housed a mosaic floor, part of which has been uncovered, showing a vine stalk with birds on its branches, including the mythical “Phoenix.”
 The mosaic was still visible during the initial phase of use of the basilica.

 Thessaloniki grew to be an important trade hub located on the Via Egnatia, the Roman road connecting Byzantium (later Constantinople) with Dyrrhachium (now Durrës in Albania), which facilitated trade between Europe and Asia.

 The city became the capital of one of the four Roman districts of Macedonia while maintaining its privileges but was ruled by a praetor and had a Roman garrison.